DevCloudFE/ng-devui/devui/tags-input/doc/api-en.md

 |    disabled     |            `boolean`            |          false          | Optional.
 Disabled is unavailable.                                                                                               | [Basic Usage](demo#basic-usage) |
 | showAnimation | `boolean` | true | optional.
 Whether to enable animation. |   | ✔ |

 Note: In addition to the "tags" mode, you can also use the "ngModel" mode to bind arrays.
-For details, see [Two-way Binding](demo#ng-model).
+For details, see [NgModel](demo#ng-model).

 ## d-tags-input event